finnjclancy/helper-repo/README.md

 # helper-repo
-a repo used to make bots that interact with repos
+a repo used to test bots that interact with repos